 Phase 4/Critical Red

 - As per the government – Limited Use of Schools

-- Our Shuttle bus will be running
+- Our shuttle bus will continue running

 Plans for Thorough Cleaning and Sanitizing

 We are planning additional cleaning strategies in order to keep our building clean.

 - We have cleaning supplies and hand sanitizer stationed around key places in the building as well as in classrooms

 - Signage, with screening instructions, are posted at all main entrances to the school